wighawag/hardhat-deploy/README.md

 `--reset`: This flag reset the deployments from scratch.
 Previously deployed contract are not considered

-`--silent`: This flag remove buidler-deploy log output (see log function and log options +++)
+`--silent`: This flag remove buidler-deploy log output (see log function and log options for [`bre.deployments`](#deployments-field))

 `--watch`: This flag make the task never ending, watching for file changes in the deploy scripts folder or the contract source folder.
-If any changes happen the contract are recompiled and the deploy script are re-run.
-Combined with a proxy deployment (see ++) this allow to have HCR (Hot Contract Replacement)
+If any changes happen the contracts are recompiled and the deploy script are re-run.
+Combined with a proxy deployment ([Proxies](#proxies) or [Diamond](#diamonds-and-facets)) this allow to have HCR (Hot Contract Replacement).

 ### `buidler node`